Jamie Allen (footballer, born January 1995): Coventry City

 Allen signed a three-year contract with League One club Coventry City on 28 June 2019 for an undisclosed fee.

 After injuries hampered the start of his time with The Sky Blues, Allen finally made his first League appearance for the club off the bench in a 1–1 draw with Sunderland.

-Allen would go on to make a further 10 appearances before the season was curtailed due to the COVID-19 Pandemic.
+Allen would go on to make a further 10 appearances before the season was curtailed due to the COVID-19 pandemic.
 Coventry were crowned Champions of League One and Allen picked up a winners medal.

-In 2020-21, Allen was used mainly as a squad player as Coventry competed in The Championship for the first time in 8 years.
+In 2020–21, Allen was used mainly as a squad player as Coventry competed in The Championship for the first time in 8 years.
 His only goal of the season come in a 2–0 win against Sheffield Wednesday.

-Allen became a key player in the Sky Blues squad in the 2021-22 and impressed with his energetic box to box midfield performances.
-His fine form throughout the campaign earned him a new contract until July 2024 His only goal of the 2021-22 season came in a 2-1 win against Reading at The Coventry Building Society Arena.
+Allen became a key player in the Sky Blues squad in the 2021–22 and impressed with his energetic box to box midfield performances.
+His fine form throughout the campaign earned him a new contract until July 2024 His only goal of the 2021–22 season came in a 2–1 win against Reading at The Coventry Building Society Arena.

+On February 6, 2024, Allen suffered a fractured cheekbone as a result of a challenge from Di'Shon Bernard of Sheffield Wednesday during a FA Cup 4th-round replay which Coventry won 4–1.